Hans Zimmer talks working with Johnny Marr on 'No Time To Die' score

 Zimmer continued: “Johnny was right.
 He wanted to bring guitar back into the score.
 We were just embracing our inner John Barry [English composer who established the Bond music traditions in the 1960s].”

+The pair have previously collaborated on the score for movies including Inception and The Amazing Spider-Man.

-Speaking of beginning to promote No Time To Die ahead of it being postponed due to the coronavirus outbreak, Zimmer said: “Billie Eilish and her brother Finneas came up with this great song, and we did a bit of that.
+Speaking of beginning to promote No Time To Die ahead of it’s coronavirus-enforced postonement, Zimmer told Variety: “Billie Eilish and her brother Finneas came up with this great song, and we did a bit of that.

 “It was great, because we played the BRITs, Johnny played guitar, and we were moving forward.
 Suddenly it became a No. 1 hit, and the movie was going to come out, and then everything stopped.”

-In an interview with NME following the BRITs performance, Marr said that he was “thrilled” to have provided guitar on Eilish’s theme, explaining: “When I heard the song, I thought ‘this is fantastic’.
+In an interview with NME at the BRITs 2019, Marr said that he was “thrilled” to have provided guitar on Eilish’s theme, explaining: “When I heard the song, I thought ‘this is fantastic’.
 It’s very brave, being very minimalist.
 It’s her sound, and then the trick was to Bond-ify it.”

 Meanwhile, No Time To Die has recently been given a new UK release date of November 12.